Deliverect gobbles up $65M for a platform that streamlines online and offline food orders – TechCrunch

 That wasn’t the end of the line for these two, though.
 “We saw that tens of thousands of customers were using our iPad system, but they were asking for something else.
 They wanted to remove all their tablets altogether,” Xu said.

 What he is referring to is a pretty big issue for the typical ready-made food provider.
 Be it a restaurant, a chain, a dark kitchen or a food company itself, the market for taking and filling food orders is traditionally very fragmented.
-You will have one proprietary system that is used to manage orders in your restaurant itself, and another for orders that people call in to come pick up and takeaway, and a third for delivery orders taken via third-party platforms.
+You will have one proprietary system that is used to manage orders in your restaurant itself, and another for orders that people call in to come pick up and takeaway and a third for delivery orders taken via third-party platforms.

 And that third can be more than one, depending on how many delivery networks your restaurant is using.
 All of these could feasibly require their own pieces of hardware, and these customers wanted that simplified down to one device alone.

-“Just try to imagine being in a restaurant: there could be people there, others calling in, and between 5 and 10 tablets screaming for attention,” Hollez said in an interview.
+“Just try to imagine being in a restaurant: there could be people there, others calling in and between 5 and 10 tables screaming for attention,” Hollez said in an interview.
 “It is just not possible to manage this.”

 The solution that Deliverect, founded in 2018, has built essentially brings all of that into a single SaaS platform that manages all of these different channels in one place.
+(Pricing for the service starts at $69 per month and goes up based on how many orders are processed through the system.)

-This gives the food provider a way of adequately monitoring and managing what stock is being used up and which dishes are subsequently off the menu, what orders are coming in and where and how to better manage that across their operations, and critically to update their customers on what they can actually order and how long it might take to fill that order out (a provider like Deliveroo will then also use that data to calculate how long it will take to not just make the order but to pick it up and get it to a customer).
+This gives the food provider a way of adequately monitoring and managing what stock is being used up and which dishes are subsequently off the menu, which orders are coming in and where and how to better manage that across their operations, and critically to update their customers on what they can actually order and how long it might take to fill that order (a provider like Deliveroo will then also use that data to calculate how long it will take to not just make the order but to pick it up and get it to a customer).
 Deliverect also provides some analytics that can help its customers figure out how to manage all this better in the future.

 While this state of affairs has been a problem for years, it definitely escalated in the last year, Xu said, with between 10% and 30% more orders coming from delivery platforms.
 The company claims that using its software helps its restaurant customers work significantly more efficiently, leading to an average increase of 25% in revenues and — importantly — an 80% decrease in order failures that resulted from all that chaotic fragmentation.

-The work it’s doing with FMCG companies is also interesting: the idea here is that brands themselves have been in a bind that has only tightened in the last year, with usually only a very indirect relationship with customers: perhaps a strong bond in terms of marketing, but not when it comes to actually selling food items to customers: its sales typically involve intermediaries such as stores or restaurants.
+The work it’s doing with FMCG companies is also interesting.
+The idea here is that brands themselves have been in a bind that has only tightened in the last year, with usually only a very indirect relationship with customers — perhaps a strong bond in terms of marketing, but not when it comes to actually selling food items to customers (its sales typically involve intermediaries such as stores or restaurants).

-But as the D2C trend has taken off in food, those big brands are leaving a lot on the table for competitors to pick up, and that’s even more of an issue when the restaurants and stores are being shut or just seeing less footfall due to Covid-19.
+But as the D2C trend has taken off in food, those big brands are leaving a lot on the table for competitors to pick up, and that’s even more of an issue when the restaurants and stores are being shut or just seeing less footfall due to COVID-19.
 So many of them have started to explore what they might do to bridge that gap.
 Xu said that by and large the focus at the moment is really about running marketing campaigns and getting physical items to people as a part of that, but it does present some very interesting ideas about how Deliverect might develop in the future.

 For example, a new wave of ultra-fast grocery delivery startups are emerging, and those could represent a new wave of customers for the company and be a tool for helping the Unilevers of the world supply those platforms with steady streams of its products, or indeed the FMCG companies could leverage those to become direct sellers of their fizzy drinks, pretzels and chocolates (or whatever items they want to sell).
 Xu noted in fact that Spain’s Glovo, one of these startups, is already a partner.